TophatSynth/Eclipsed-Backup/Characters and Entities/Players/Adhara The Aasimar.md

 ![[Adhara The Aasimar.pdf]]

 The Traveller: The god of the dead and the lonely.
 Very popular among the lower classes.
 His statues are used to mark places of safe refuge within the wastes.
 The Watchmaker: Patron god of businessmen and innovators.
 Very popular among the higher nobility.
-The Bonescribe: The god of prophecy.
+The Bonescribe: The god of prophecy and the undead.
 Quite popular among criminals.
 The Sage: The warrior god of nature.
 Has a very violent and warmongering following.
 Be careful to not bump into them in the wastes.
 The Paramour and Perfervid: Twin gods of love and passion.
 Not taken as seriously as the others, and their followers can be a bit hedonic.
 The Hearthmother: The god of peace and home.
 A bit preachy and patronising sometimes, but you suppose they mean well.